MLHale/nebraska-gencyber-modules/2021/intro_to_components/README.md

   - Type the command `ifconfig`
   - You should see some information about your networks that looks like this:
 ![pi terminal](./img/mac-address.png)
-  - Locate the `eth0` interface (shown in a red box), then find the `mac address` information in the pink box.
-Eth0 is just a fancy name for the `0th or first ethernet interface`.
+  - Locate the `wlan0` interface (shown in a red box), then find the `mac address` information in the pink box next to the word `ether`.
+Wlan0 is just a fancy name for the `0th wireless local area network interface`.
 The mac address is kind of like your device's unique name that differentiates itself from all other devices.
 We are going to use this information to setup your connection.
 Just come talk to a Nebraska GenCyber staff member, bring us this address, and we will give you a password to connect to the NU-IoT WiFi network.
   - To do so, click the the `bi-directional arrows` in the top right of the screen.
   - Select `NU-IoT` and then enter the password we give you as the `pre-shared key` it asks for.